What Does Liability-Only Car Insurance Actually Cover?

 Financed or Leased?
 You May Not Have a Choice

 If your car is financed, your lender requires full coverage — including collision and comprehensive — to protect their investment.
 Dropping to liability-only on a financed vehicle violates your loan agreement and can result in force-placed insurance, which is far more expensive.
-See our full guide on insurance requirements for financed cars.
+If you lease your vehicle, the coverage requirements are typically even more stringent.
+For a clear overview of what full coverage actually means and includes, see our guide to what full coverage car insurance is.

-Drivers who don't own a car at all but occasionally borrow or rent vehicles may want to look at non-owner car insurance, which is a liability-only policy for non-vehicle owners.
+Drivers who don't own a car at all but occasionally borrow or rent vehicles may want to look at non-owner car insurance, which is a liability-only policy for non-vehicle owners that costs an average of $438–$578/year in 2026.

 Frequently Asked Questions